Best Credit Cards to Build Credit

 0% Purchase Credit Card

 A 0% purchase credit card is a credit card that offers an introductory period during which you can make purchases and pay no interest on the balance.
-This means that if you pay off your balance in full within the introductory period, you will not be charged any interest on the purchases you made with the card.
+However, it's important to ensure you can pay off the balance within the introductory period, as the interest rates can be quite high once the promotional rate expires.

 A cashback and reward credit card is a type of credit card that offers cashback or rewards points for making purchases with the card.